kb-labb/scandinavian-lm-leonardo/scripts/llama2-nanotron/README.md

 ```bash
 sbatch scripts/llama2-nanotron/start_training.sh
 ```

+> [!NOTE]
+> Make sure a `logs` directory exists in your workspace before starting the job.
+> Otherwise the job might crash because SLURM can't write to `logs`.

 Adjust the `start_training.sh` script if necessary to point to the correct python environment (the path to activate your venv).